esterOSS/ester-Assets/esteros-updater/build-instructions-GUI-ubuntu.md

 msfgmt (install it by typing sudo apt install gettext)\
 libadwaita-1 (install it by typing sudo apt install libadwaita-1-dev)

-OR you can paste this handy command:
+To install the neccesary libraries all at once, paste this handy command:
 ```bash
 sudo apt install gcc meson appstream-util pkg-config cmake libgtk-4-dev gettext libadwaita-1-dev
 ```